ART AT WRAP

 A space that breathes…

-From textiles and photography, to painting and prints, we pride ourselves in providing a free exhibition space to local artists in our Business Centre
+From textiles and photography, to painting and prints, we pride ourselves in providing a free exhibition space to local artists in our Business Centre.

 Reciprocity is where it’s at with art at WRAP!
 By providing free space to exhibit work, WRAP’s spaces are brought to life with the varied and vibrant work of local artists.
 In turn, the artists’ work - which would otherwise be taking up much needed space in their studios - can be seen and sold in between proper exhibitions, shows, and sales.